Skip to content

 Explanation-based chunking introduces the ability to learn more expressive rules whose actions perform arbitrary right-hand side functions with variablized arguments.

 It is important to note that this ability is limited.
 EBC can only learn rules with generalized RHS functions in its actions when the rule that created the result contained a RHS function.
 In many cases, RHS functions will be used in the intermediate rule firings in the explanation trace.
 Not only will these intermediate RHS function not appear in the chunk, but any chunk learned based on their output will become more specific.
-This is one of the sources of over-specialization referenced in section 4.6.6 on over-specialization.
+This is one of the sources of over-specialization referenced in over-specialization and over-generalization on over-specialization.

 RHS function calls in intermediate rule firings are a challenge for EBC to deal with because the problem-solving may have placed constraints on the intermediate results that cannot be represented in a single Soar rule.